-One evening while living in a condo in the old Pato Blanco Hotel, I spied a group of friends and acquaintances through the back of the foyer having an impromptu cook-out by the pool.
+One evening while living in a condo in the old Pato Blanco Hotel, I spied a group of friends, a mix of expats and Mexicans, and some of their acquaintances through the back of the foyer having an impromptu cook-out by the pool.
 I approached to say hello and they invited me to join them.

 In the flurry of preparation before diving into the cheeseburgers and spread, I asked the person whom I knew best if there was anything I could do to help.
 He replied mischievously, “Don’t be boring.”